foodcoop-adam/foodcoop-adam.github.io/README.md

 Please feel free to add and improve this :)

 For PDFs and images, we try to keep the sources here as well.
+To export multi-page SVGs in Inkscape, you can use the plugin [found here](https://github.com/wvengen/inkscape-addons).

 Developer docs